Quantitative-Environmental-Science/Notes/book/04_atmosphere/01_overview.md

 As $\mathrm{H_2O}$ vibrates, _all_ of the vibrations create vibrating dipoles.
 As a result, like $\mathrm{CO_2}$, it _does_ have a vibrational spectrum.

-These gases that can absorb the Earth's outgoing long-wave radiation "trap" it and so distort the simple energy balance model we produced in {numref}`lecture_2`.
+These gases that can absorb the Earth's outgoing long-wave radiation "trap" it and so distort the simple energy balance model we produced in {numref}`intro:energy`.

 The abundance of these gases has changed considerably over time.